-Before any records may be transferred to another organisation, individual or site, they will be reviewed by the Archivist and authorised for transfer by the CAPAC Chief Executive Officer.
+Before any records may be transferred to another organisation, individual or site, they will be reviewed by the Director of the Office of Information Management and Archives and authorised for transfer by the CAPAC Chief Executive Officer.

 All approved transfers must be recorded in the disposal register and the register must be maintained in the approved records management system.
-The register will be maintained by the Archdiocese's Archivist.
+The register will be maintained by the Archdiocese's Director of the Office of Information Management and Archives.
 Doing so ensures that the Archdiocese is able to confirm the transfer of records, and provides any proof of such transfer that may be required in litigation proceedings.
-The transfer will be overseen by the Archivist.
+The transfer will be overseen by the Director of the Office of Information Management and Archives.